microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 So status monitor LROs are "one-to-one" with their operation status, whereas RELO-style LROs are "many-to-one".

 ## Errors
 One of the most important parts of service design is also one of the most overlooked.
 The errors returned by your service are a critical part of your developer experience.
 Your service and your customer's application together form a distributed system.
-Errors are inevitable, but well designed errors enabling customers to self-diagnose and recover from faults won't take down their applications or incur overwhelming customer support costs for you.
+Errors are inevitable, but well-designed errors can help you avoid costly customer support incidents by empowering customers to self-diagnose problems.

 First, you should always try to design errors out of existence if possible.
 You'll get a lot of this for free by following the Guidelines.
 Some examples include:
 - Idempotent APIs solve a whole class of network issues where customers have no idea how to proceed if they send a request to the service but never get a response.